-In the 1990s, the NFL was lucky enough to have the best-of-the-best at their positions play against each other.
-Jerry Rice and Deion Sanders each ended their career as arguably the best wide receiver and cornerback ever, but another debate needs to be settled: Who won the head-to-head matchup during their playing days?
+In the 1990s, the NFL was lucky enough to have the best of the best at their positions play against each other.
+Jerry Rice and Deion Sanders each ended their careers as arguably the best wide receiver and cornerback ever, but another debate needs to be settled: Who won the head-to-head matchup during their playing days?

 Beginning in 1989, when Sanders was a rookie after being selected with the fifth overall pick in the NFL Draft, these players faced off 10 times, and I seriously doubt we will ever get the chance to see two of the greatest at their position face off one-on-one like this ever again.

 Even though their teams played more than 10 times throughout their careers, there were games where one didn't play.
 For the first five years of Sanders' career, his Atlanta Falcons played Rice's San Francisco 49ers twice every season, but the last two of those years, Sanders didn't play in the first matchup of each year.

 Sanders is sort of at a disadvantage here for multiple reasons.
 First, he was much younger and didn't play against Rice much when he was in his prime.
 Second, Rice would be able to pad his stats when covered by someone other than Sanders, so the numbers can be a little misleading.

 Either way, let's go season by season to see how they fared against one another throughout their Pro Football Hall of Fame careers.

 By the 1989 season, Rice had already cemented himself as one of the best receivers in the league with three-consecutive seasons over 1,000 yards, this year being the first of Joe Montana's back-to-back MVP seasons.
 Sanders was just a rookie for the Falcons and wasn't covering him consistently throughout the games.
 However, in two games, Rice combined for six receptions for 112 yards and two touchdowns.

 In the second matchup of the season, Sanders had his fifth interception of the year, a number he reached four more times in his Hall-of-Fame career.